Used (2022) VW e-up! 82 HP | Super price

 .

 Performance and technology: Several of the current electric vehicle models present excellent performance and pioneering technology.
-Even vehicles a few years old are capable of offering a state-of-the-art driving experience.
+Even EV models from a few years ago can still ensure a cutting-edge driving experience.

-The VW e-up! is only offered in the hatchback body type in the UK.
+On AutoUncle, the VW e-up! is exclusively offered in the hatchback body style.
 Hatchbacks are excellent compact cars that combine great driving with the flexibility of ample space.
 They are very popular with people living in cities, as they are typically fuel efficient and easy to park.

 Top competitors to the VW e-up!

-The Toyota Aygo is another popular car in the segment with a selection of 3,117 vehicles currently for sale with an average price of £8,998.
-Another good choice for an alternative car is the Hyundai i10 with 2,645 cars for sale for the average price of £9,298.
+The Hyundai i10 is another popular car in the segment with a selection of 1,842 vehicles currently for sale with an average price of £11,900.
+Another recommended alternative is Kia Picanto with 1,638 cars for sale an average price tag of £10,249.